Are you preparing for your instrument written test yet unaware of what to expect in the exam?

-The instrument written test is good for 24 months.
+The instrument-written test is good for 24 months.
 After passing your exam, your certificate for the instrument written test is valid for 24 months.

 Failure to complete your instrument rating training or, unfortunately, not passing your instrument rating check-ride within 24 months will require you to retake the instrument rating exam.

-In that case, you may need an updated IFR written test prep to practice for the instrument rating knowledge test.
+You may need an updated IFR written test prep to practice for the instrument rating knowledge test.